kisstamasj/notes/notes/Frontend/Complete React Course/4-firebase.md

 ### Initialize Firebase app

+That code can be access from the webpage of firebase console.

+Step:
+- Create firebase web app
+- then copy the code below

 ```js
 // Import the functions you need from the SDKs you need
 import { initializeApp } from "firebase/app";